thosgood/this-weeks-finds/markdown/101-151/week135.md

 is not a product in the above sense!
 In particular, given a Hilbert space H, there isn't a natural diagonal operator

-Δ: H → H tensor H
+Δ: H\to H tensor H

 and there aren't even natural projection operators from H tensor H to
 H. As pointed out to me by James Dolan, this non-Cartesianness of the